timewave-computer/neutron-cross-chain-vault-deployment/README.md

 - **Neutron**: CosmWasm-based liquidity provision via Mars Protocol + Supervaults
 - **Cosmos Hub**: IBC/ICA bridging/messaging between Ethereum and Neutron
 - **IBC Eureka**: Ethereum ↔ Cosmos Hub bridging
+- **ZK Co-processor**: Generating proofs for IBC Eureka route queries and withdrawal obligations

 ## Components

+- **`packages/`**: Common utility types and functions used across different vaults
+- **`strategies/`**: Directory for storing different strategies, each of which contain:
+  - **`deploy/`**: Deployment automation for Neutron (CosmWasm) and Ethereum (Solidity) contracts
   - **`strategist/`**: Automated off-chain solver orchestrating cross-chain operations
-- **`deploy/`**: Deployment automation for Neutron (CosmWasm) and Ethereum (Solidity) contracts
   - **`types/`**: Shared type definitions and configuration management

 ## How It Works

 1. Users deposit collateral tokens into Ethereum ERC-4626 vault, receive vault shares
-2. Strategist monitors deposits and bridges funds: Ethereum → Cosmos Hub → Neutron
+2. Strategist monitors user deposits and bridges the funds: Ethereum → Cosmos Hub/Noble → Neutron The IBC Eureka route fetched from the Skip api is validated by the co-processor
-3. In Phase 1 funds deployed to Mars Protocol
+3. Strategist deploys bridged assets into Mars Protocol and Neutron Supervaults
-4. In Phase 2 funds are deployed to the Neutron Supervaults
-5. Withdrawal requests use ZK proofs for cross-chain state verification
+4. Users issue withdraw requests into Ethereum ERC-4626 vault, immediately burning their shares
+5. Strategist picks up user withdraw requests from the indexer and posts them to the co-processor for validation
+6. Strategist posts co-processor withdraw request proofs to the Neutron Authorizations contract which turns them into withdraw obligations that get enqueued into the Clearing Queue contract
+7. Strategist withdraws the funds necessary to cover the outstanding withdraw obligations and clears them
-6. The Strategist orchestrates the cross-chain program and updates the redemption rate on Ethereum
+8. The Strategist calculates the new redemption rate and posts it to the ERC-4626 vault, concluding the cycle

 ## Roles and Permissions